 It’s not an accreditation agency.
 It certifies students, not schools, to take the USMLE licensing exams.
 Be wary of any school claiming an ECFMG accreditation.
 It doesn’t exist.
 However, the ECFMG is wielding its authority in a new way starting in 2023 (bear in mind this is the graduation year for any student starting medical school in 2019, more on that later).
 However, the ramifications are already taking hold right now, with schools “ghosting” their students and shutting down with little to no notice or recourse.

-You can read the full text yourself here, but as of 2023, the ECFMG will not certify anyone that studies at an international medical school that does not have an accreditation recognized by the US Department of Education.
-(Note that Trinity's accreditation has been recognized by the US Department of Education for several years, now.)
+As of 2023, the ECFMG will not certify anyone that studies at an international medical school that does not have an accreditation recognized by the US Department of Education.
+(Note that Trinity’s accreditation has been recognized by the US Department of Education for several years, now.)

 While the rule takes full effect in 2023, the speculation has been it will start to have a serious impact as early as 2019.
 The concern is that that state medical boards, even those without restrictions on schools or their students, may start to deny applications for licensure from students that did not spend all four years of their education at a federally-recognized-as-accredited program.